Nillows/Module9/README.md

 This project is covered under the MIT license.

 ## Features
 1. Markdown File generator with hardcoded templates for quick and easy use.
 2. Dynamic questions to cater the README to your specific needs.
-3. Task Successfully completed message, or error in console.log in case their is an issue generating or writing the file.
+3. 'Task Successful' completed message, or error in console.log in case their is an issue generating or writing the file.

 ## How to Contribute
 Paypal